-30 Low temperature multi-thermochronometry, particularly involving the incorporation of both (U-Th)/He and fission track datasets, represents the state of the art for developing temperature-time (T-t) evolutions for rocks in the upper continental crust.
-Track length distributions in fission track thermochronology and effective Uranium (eU; calculated as [U]+0.238[Th])-age relationships in (U-Th)/He thermochronology (Cooperdock et al., 2019) together have the potential to provide highly detailed rock

-- 35 T-t histories that can be used to interpret and reconstruct a diverse range of geological processes and their rates, from long-term landscape evolution of Precambrian shields (e.g. Lorencak et al., 2004; Danišík et al., 2008) to rifting (e.g. Cogné et al., 2011; Ricketts et al., 2016) to orogenic construction and collapse (e.g. Thomson and Ring, 2006; Coutand et al., 2014; Toraman et al., 2014).
-The diffusion/annealing models for these thermochronometric systems, especially for the common accessory - 40 minerals zircon and apatite, are fairly well accepted across the scientific community, and embedded into widely-used thermal modeling softwares such as HeFTy (Ketcham, 2005) and QTQt (Gallagher, 2012), as well as thermokinematic models such as Pecube (Braun, 2003).
+Low-temperature multi-thermochronometry, particularly involving the incorporation of both (U-Th) / He and fission track datasets, represents the state of the art for developing temperature-time (T-t) evolutions for rocks in the upper continental crust.
+Track length distributions in fission track thermochronology and effective uranium (eU; calculated as [U] + 0.238[Th])-age relationships in (U-Th)/Hethermochronology; Cooperdock et al., 2019) together have the potential to provide highly detailed rock T-t histories that can be used to interpret and reconstruct a diverse range of geological processes and their rates, such as long-term landscape evolution of Precambrian shields (e.g., Lorencak et al., 2004; Danišík et al., 2008), rifting (e.g., Cogné et al., 2011; Ricketts et al., 2016), and orogenic construction and collapse (e.g., Thomson and Ring, 2006; Coutand et al., 2014; Toraman et al., 2014).
+The diffusion and annealing models for these thermochronometric systems, especially for the common accessory minerals zircon and apatite, are fairly well accepted across the scientific community and embedded into widely used thermal modeling software such as HeFTy (Ketcham, 2005) and QTQt (Gallagher, 2012), as well as thermokinematic models such as Pecube (Braun, 2003).

-While it has become common practice to input measured (U-Th)/He and fission track data into thermal modelling software to invert for best-fit thermal histories, this type of application and interpretative products can obscure visualization of the complex relationships that exist between internal (e.g., eU, grain size, mineral chemistry) and external (thermodynamical effects of the various and competing geological processes that lead to changes in rock T) parameters (or factors) controlling measured thermochronometric ages.
-Classical plots of closure temperature vs. cooling rate, in which the
+While it has become common practice to input measured (U-Th)/He and fission track data into thermal modeling software to invert for best-fit thermal histories, this type of application and interpretative product can obscure visualization of the complex relationships that exist between internal (e.g., eU, grain size, mineral chemistry) and external (thermodynamical effects of the various and compet-